 - Deflector Shields: The Eco shield power.
 It is similar to the Light Jak power Light Shield in 3, but it causes Jak to roll around as if he were in a physical ball (Light Shield allows him to move around normally) and stops him from using melee attacks (while Light Shield disables shooting).
 It also allows Jak to cross Dark Eco pools safely.
 The Hyper mutant has a Dark Eco equivalent to this power.

-- The Gods Must Be Lazy: The Precursors already had hints of this in Jak 3, but its Up to Eleven with the Brink which is a whole section of the world they simply didn't finish making.
+- The Gods Must Be Lazy: The Precursors already had hints of this in Jak 3, but it's exaggerated with the Brink which is a whole section of the world they simply didn't finish making.

 - Giant Spider: The Ghoul spider enemies.
 Strangely, they only have four legs instead of eight.

 - Goggles Do Nothing